My Thai spaghetti salad is a fun mashup between an American potluck classic and a refreshing Thai-style noodle salad ~ this one’s a summer winner!

 Fresh basil and cilantro are essential for this salad, so make sure you have some on hand.
 Better yet, buy small herb plants at your local nursery and keep them on the windowsill or back porch so you’ll always have fresh herbs available.

-For best texture, shred your carrots in your food processor fitted with the shredding blade.
-A box grater can make wet and mushy shreds.
+➡ For the best texture, shred your carrots in a food processor fitted with the shredding blade.
+A box grater can make wet, mushy shreds.

-Use regular spaghetti, not the thin or thick style.
-Thin spaghetti can become mushy, and thick will overpower the veggies.
+➡ Use regular spaghetti, not thin or thick.
+Thin spaghetti can turn mushy, while thicker spaghetti can feel too starchy and overpower the vegetables.

 Spicy Thai Spaghetti Salad